 I felt like I needed to get my attitude right before I said yes.
 Should I have said yes right away because I knew I would eventually anyway and then hope a right attitude followed?
 What if it didn’t follow?

-God’s Word will divide soul and spirit; it will properly judge the thoughts and attitudes of the heart (Hebrews 4:12).
+God’s Word divides soul and spirit; it judges the thoughts and attitudes of the heart (Hebrews 4:12).
 I needed spiritual surgery because I was justifying my attitude instead of taking ownership of it.
 I was allowing others to determine my response to life.
 As will always happen if we let it, God’s word gave me a much-needed attitude adjustment.

 The Bottom Line